 The Zeiss Loxia 21mm f/2.8 Distagon T* is currently the widest of the Loxia lenses, and at $1,499, it’s also the most expensive.
-This is arguably the best ultra-wide angle lens for the FE system, barely edging out the Batis 18mm in terms of image quality.
+This is arguably the best ultra-wide angle prime lens for the FE system, barely edging out the Batis 18mm in terms of image quality.
 Both lenses are similarly sharp, but the Loxia controls chromatic aberration just a tad better.
 On the other hand, it suffers a bit more from coma, so if you’re into astrophotography, the Batis lens may be the better choice.
 For everything else, the two lenses are nearly indistinguishable in real-world shooting.
 If you’re struggling to decide, my advice is to choose between the two based on your preferred field of view.
 Keep in mind that in the ultra-wide range every millimeter counts, so 18mm is actually quite a bit wider than 21mm.

 The Zeiss Loxia 50mm f/2 Planar T* is the most affordable of the three at $949, but it’s also the least interesting to me.
 Part of that has to do with just how ridiculously good the 55mm Sonnar with AF is, of course.
 Both lenses are similar on paper, but the 55mm has the edge in terms of sharpness, bokeh, and overall usefulness.
 The Loxia is definitely better built, but again, it’s not as if the Sonnar isn’t well built itself.
 Price-wise, there’s not much difference between them, either.
 In this case, unless you need or totally prefer MF, I have to recommend going with the 55mm Sonnar instead of this one.
-From a future-proof point of view, however, both lenses are excellent investments, which is why the 50mm Loxia makes this list despite not being my personal preference.
+From a future-proof point of view, however, both lenses are excellent investments, which is why the 50mm Loxia makes the list despite not being my personal preference.